-- Clearly identify the buyer personas and target audience for your product
+- Identify the buyer personas and target audience for your product.

 You must identify the buyer personas and audience for your product so you can target customers in a way that’s convincing and makes them want to make a purchase.
 This will allow you to tailor your product and its features to solve for the challenges your audience is facing.

 2. Successfully create, manage and carry out your product marketing strategy.